 Replacing narrow window moldings with larger ones goes a long way to helping your windows become more prominent and open, not to mention make your house look older and better made.

-4. Add a Porch
+4. Add a Porch - Any Size

-For our garage addition's porch, we lowered the expense by constructing a simple pergola structure that connects to the original porch, since adding a roof is one of the most costly parts of a new porch.
+For our garage addition's porch, we lowered the expense some by constructing a simple pergola structure that connected to the original porch, since adding a roof is one of the most costly parts of a new porch.